ONSdigital/dp/guides/TECHNOLOGIES.md

 Technology choices
 ==================

-This is a partially-complete list of technologies used by Digital Publishing.
+This is a partially-complete list of technologies used by Dissemination.

 # Client-side